Types of Energy

 There are two types of energy:

-Kinetic Energy is energy in motion.
+Any object in motion is using kinetic energy.
+For example, when you throw a baseball – when the baseball is “moving” that’s the kinetic energy.
 Moving water and wind are examples of kinetic energy.
-Electricity is kinetic energy because, even though you can't see it happen, electricity involves electrons moving in a conductor.
+Electricity is kinetic energy because even though you can't see it happen, electricity involves electrons moving in a conductor.

-Potential Energy is stored (or latent).
-Energy can be stored in many ways.
+Potential energy is stored energy that can then be converted to kinetic energy.
 A gallon of gasoline or a barrel of oil contains stored energy that can be released when we burn it.
-A lake in the mountains contains "stored" energy because, if it were released, it would do a lot of "work" on objects caught in its path.
+A lake in the mountains contains "stored" energy because, if it were released, it would do a lot of work on objects caught in its path.
 When we talk about oil, coal, wood, or gas, we are talking about "stored" energy.
+Kinetic energy and potential energy can change forms.
+For example, the car moving up the hill is kinetic energy.
+When the car reaches the top of the hill and is about to go down the hill, that is the potential energy.
+When the car moves forward down the hill it is then again kinetic energy.

 Gravitational Energy is the energy an object has due to a change in its position.
 Water in a lake behind a dam has potential energy because it is higher than the stream on the other side of the dam.
-When gravity pushes the water through the gates at the bottom of the dam, energy is released.
+When gravity pushes the water through the gates at the bottom of the dam, energy is released – gravitational energy.
 Once the water gets down the hill, it has lost much of its gravitational energy.